West Semitic Syllabic and Consonantal Scripts

-Prepare to be shocked as I bring to light (lampooning is my word) more of the unintentional errors that are being committed in the chaotic field of ancient West Semitic epigraphy; I will indeed be making fun of my ideas and theirs (if I don't laugh about it, I would be weeping uncontrollably), but on a basis of respect and gratitude for the services they have rendered to me.
+Prepare to be shocked as I bring to light more of the unintentional errors that are being committed in the chaotic field of ancient West Semitic epigraphy by its honest labourers; lampooning is my word, in the added sense of shining a smiling lamp on the follies of scholars, and I will indeed be making fun of my ideas and theirs (if I restrained from laughing about them, I would be weeping uncontrollably), but with respect and gratitude for the services my colleagues have rendered to me.

 This essay follows on from the one on Lakish inscriptions, and they form a combined statement of my life's work in this research area: